Ferrari F40

 The Ferrari F40 (Type F120) is a mid-engine, rear-wheel drive sports car engineered by Nicola Materazzi with styling by Pininfarina.
-It was built from 1987 until 1993, with the LM, Competizione and GTE race car versions continuing production from 1994 to 1996 respectively.
+It was built from 1987 until 1993, with the LM, Competizione, and GTE race car versions continuing production from 1994 to 1996 respectively.
 As the successor to the 288 GTO (also engineered by Materazzi), it was designed to celebrate Ferrari's 40th anniversary and was the last Ferrari automobile personally approved by Enzo Ferrari.
 At the time it was Ferrari's fastest, most powerful, and most expensive car for sale.

 The car debuted with a planned production total of four hundred units and a factory suggested retail price of approximately US$400,000 (fivefold the price of its predecessor, the 288 GTO) in 1987 ($ today).
 One of those that belonged to the Formula One driver Nigel Mansell was sold for the then record of £1 million in 1990, a record that stood into the 2010s.
 A total of 1,311 to 1,315 cars were manufactured with 213 units destined for the United States.

 Development

 Origin

 As early as 1984, Materazzi had proposed to Enzo Ferrari the idea of using the Group B 4-litre category (2.8-litre if turbocharged) to prove the performance of new road cars which with increased power could no longer safely display their performance on the road in the hands of regular buyers.
 Since Enzo Ferrari no longer had control over the production part of the business, Materazzi had to obtain permission from General Manager Eugenio Alzati.
-Permission was granted but only at the condition that work would take place outside of the Monday to Friday work week.
+Permission was granted but only on the condition that work would take place outside of the Monday to Friday work week.
 A very small team thus developed the GTO Evoluzione on Saturdays to compete in the same class entered by the Porsche 959 in FIA Group B.

-The FIA's move to end the Group B category for the 1986 season saw Enzo Ferrari left with five 288 GTO Evoluzione development cars, and no series to enter them into.
+The FIA's move to end the Group B category for the 1986 season saw Enzo Ferrari leave with five 288 GTO Evoluzione development cars, and no series to enter them into.
 These were left for enthusiasts who might consider purchasing one until a validation driver convinced Enzo Ferrari that Materazzi could keep the base car concept alive and make it roadworthy.
-Enzo's desire to leave a legacy in his final sports car allowed the Evoluzione program to be further developed to produce a car exclusively for road use.
+Ferrari's desire to leave a legacy in his final sports car allowed the Evoluzione program to be further developed to produce a car exclusively for road use.
 In particular, Ferrari had been impressed with the development of recent cars which claimed back much of the performance deficit inflicted by ever more restrictive emissions regulations.